ample/gatsby-starter-ample/plugins/gatsby-remark-ample/README.md

 When `gatsby-remark-images` then processes this node, it will transform the `image` property into a `childImageSharp` object if it can find the physical file.

 But before `gatsby-remark-images` does its thing, `gatsby-remark-relative-images` also runs through our new node.
 Its responsibility is to look through body content of the markdown files and convert any items that would become `<img />` tags to adjust their `src` attribute to a relative path from the markdown file to the physical image file.

+#### Remote Images

+Remote images are identified similarly as local images, using the `imageSuffix` setting.
+If the path/URL to the image begins with `http` or `//` then it is processed as a remote image using `gatsby-source-filesystem` and `gatsby-remark-images`.

 ## Plugins